 There will always be mold in your home in the form of spores and pieces of mold cells.
-The presence of mold in the air is normal.
+A mold inspection will determine if the presence of mold in the air is normal.
 On the other hand, one should not let mold grow and multiply indoors.
-Mold is one word homeowners never want to hear.
+Mold is one-word homeowners never want to hear.
 When this happens, your level of exposure can increase, thereby increasing the risk of potential health problems.
 From nasal congestion to coughing to skin irritation, the effects of mold can be problematic, especially for young children, the elderly, and those with breathing concerns.

 Building materials, household goods, and furnishings may also be damaged.
 Frequently, we find mold growing on the back of furniture that is pushed up against a wall.
 That smell could be caused by mold spores accumulating in places like old shoes stored in closets or carpets with mildew growths.
 HVAC systems and closets are notorious for having mold problems because they often have a colder temperature and little ventilation.
 Mold cannot grow in environments that lack moisture.
 If you get rid of the moisture, you’ll keep the mold from growing.